wkailun/Incremental-Development/QUESTIONS.md

 Compare the difficulty integrating (that is, connecting new code into the existing structure) the new apportionment features (Hamilton and Huntington-Hill) to code in HW3 vs. integrating Excel support to your code in HW1 Part 2.
 Which change was easier?
 Justify your answer.
 Answer this question honestly!
 If you think Prof. McBurney's design sucks and is hard to work with, we want to know!
 (If members of your HW3 group was on different teams for HW1, then they should answer this question separately.)

 ## Answer 1
+*(Karen, Rex) In our opinion it was easier to integrate excel in HW1 because all we did was make another class and read it.
+We had already made csv file reader so the format was fairly similar.
+In the other classes we only changed a little to handle the xlsx files, so it wasn't too bad there either.
+We also wrote the other code, so we understood quicker what was needed to be done.
+Integrating to someone else's code although was fairly simple, we still had to look at the other classes to see what was going on.
+Overall it was a hard choice to pick which one, but the familiarity with our own code made us lean towards the implementation in HW 1.

 ## Question 2